A device invented by a 25-year-old is finally catching trash in the Great Pacific Garbage Patch. It hauled 60 bags to shore to turn into new products.

 The Ocean Cleanup

 Next, the organization plans to launch a full-scale, fully operational system for cleaning plastic — a more advanced application of the technology it just tested.
-But Slat said there are still technical challenges ahead, like ensuring that the device can withstand the long-term wear and tear of the ocean.
+But Slat said there were still technical challenges ahead, like ensuring that the device could withstand the long-term wear and tear of the ocean.

 There's also a financial hurdle.